How this works

 Yes, prefer a managed state serviceNo, self-managed is fineNot sure

-Rules first exclude tools, then apply weights to rank the rest.
+Rules exclude tools that violate constraints, then apply weights to rank the rest.

-These rules remove tools that don’t meet a required condition.
+These rules remove tools that fail a required condition.

 Must-have